You may have seen the traditional tan (with a black saddle) German shepherd dog, but have you ever seen the rare blue German shepherd?

 Stick to one type of food and diet, dietary changes can upset your dog’s stomach; especially as puppies.

-Protein is very important for the muscle condition of your Blue German Shepherd and fats are essential for keeping your GSDs coat soft.
+Protein is very important for the muscle condition of your blue German shepherd and fats are essential for keeping your their coat soft.

 A good example of a healthy and yet nutritious raw meal for your dog is raw fish.
 The meat is lean and protein rich, and the Omega-3 will be very beneficial for their coat.